mumoj/InterIntel-Response/Section-B/README.md

 compose exec -w usr/src/app web python manage.py migrate viral_tweet.
 ```
 ### 3.2  Views
 Create a SearchResults view to process the search queries.
-The search query shall search for the phrase in both the user_handle and tweet fields in the ViralTweet model, then return a ranked list of the tweets based on how close the searched words appear.
+The search query shall search for the phrase in both the 'user_handle' and 'tweet' fields in the ViralTweet model, then return a ranked list of the tweets based on how close the searched words appear.

 ```python
 class SearchResults(ListView):